-32 Jones, quoted in Louis Fischer, The Life of Mahatma Gandhi (New York: Harper and Row, 1950), 334.
+32 Jones, quoted in Louis Fischer, The Life of Mahatma Gandhi (New York: Harper & Row, 1950), 334.

-Mohandas K. Gandhi, An Autobiography, or, The Story of My Experiments with Truth, 2nd edn, trans.
-Mahadev Desai and V. S. Srinivasa Sastri (1940), in The Collected Works of Mahatma Gandhi, 2nd rev. edn, 100 vols.
-(Delhi: Ministry of Information and Broadcasting, Government of India, 2001), 44: 192.
+33 Mohandas K. Gandhi, An Autobiography, or, The Story of My Experiments with Truth, 2d ed., trans.
+Mahadev Desai and V. S. Srinivasa Sastri, 1940, in The Collected Works of Mahatma Gandhi, 2d rev. ed.
+(Delhi: Ministry of Information and Broad-casting, Government of India, 2001), 44:192.

-C. F. Andrews, Mahatma Gandhi's Ideas (New York: The Macmillan Company, 1930), 81; and Frederick B. Fisher, That Strange Little Brown Man Gandhi (New York: Ray Long and Richard R. Smith, 1932), chap.
+34 C. F. Andrews, Mahatma Gandhi's Ideas (New York: The Macmillan Company, 1930), 81 and Frederick B. Fisher, That Strange Little Brown Man Gandhi (New York: Ray Long & Richard R. Smith, 1932), chap.
 6.

-John Haynes Holmes, "Who is the Greatest Man in the World Today?" in Chatfield, Americanization of Gandhi, 620.
+35 John Haynes Holmes, "Who is the Greatest Man in the World Today?" in Chatfield, Americanization of Gandhi, 620.
+36 Jones, Christ of the Indian Road, 23.

-Gandhi for their side would have to break ties, he believed, with another powerful ally: the British Empire.
-"Christianity must not seem a Western Partisan of White Rule, but a Brother of Men," wrote Jones.
-"We would welcome to our fellowship the modern equivalent of the Zealot, the nationalist, even as our Master did."36 Accordingly, Fisher denounced British rule as "human slavery" and declared Gandhi to be the Indian embodiment of the spirits of Emerson, Lincoln, and Wilson all in one.37 Liberal missionaries were not the staunch critics of imperialism and racism that their contemporaries, the black internationalists, were, but neither were they insincere.
-It was in fact C. F. Andrews who convinced Benjamin E. Mays, the young dean of Howard University's School of Religion, that the British Empire was founded upon racism.38
+bodiment of the spirits of Emerson, Lincoln, and Wilson all in one.37 Liberal missionaries were not the staunch critics of imperialism and racism that their contemporaries, the black internationalists, were, but neither were they insincere.
+It was in fact C. F. Andrews who convinced Benjamin E. Mays, the young dean of Howard University's School of Religion, that the British empire was founded upon racism.38

 Caste, formerly a central preoccupation of Christian missionaries in India, fit awkwardly with this new approach to missionizing.
-Since the 1860s Christian missionaries in India had targeted lower-caste Indians, who had much to gain from leaving Hinduism and entering the church's care.
+Since the 1860s, Christian missionaries in India had targeted lower-caste Indians, who had much to gain from leaving Hinduism and entering the church's care.
 Jones's embrace of Indian culture, however, meant a redirection of this attention toward Indian intellectuals, whom, he hoped, would oversee the indigenization of Christianity.39 But caste presented its own problems for Indian elites.
 Imperialists like Mayo frequently cited the persecution of untouchables by Hindus as a way of suggesting that Indians were not ready for independence.
 And despite their unwillingness to defend British rule in full, untouchables had cause to agree.
 Ambedkar himself credited the empire with educating untouchables and defending them against caste Hindus.40 He saw no liberation in swaraj; it was not British domination that worried Ambedkar, but Hindu domination.
 And without a guarantee that crown raj would not be replaced by an unfettered Hindu raj, he had little reason to join the nationalists.
-He explained this in a sophisticated rendering of the casterace analogy.
-Untouchables, he wrote, "cannot forget the fate of the Negroes," who joined the fight for freedom and democracy but who were betrayed by the North and left with no substantive protection from racism and violence at the hands of the Ku Klux Klan and the Southern state governments.41 In the eyes
+He explained this in a sophisticated rendering of the caste-race analogy.
+Untouchables, he wrote, "cannot forget the fate of the Negroes," who joined the fight for freedom and democracy but who were betrayed by the North and left with no substantive protection from racism and violence at the hands of the Ku Klux Klan and the Southern state gov-